Sutherland Elementary School

 Vandalism

-Students and their parents/guardian may be held directly responsible for the willful damage, destruction, or defacing of school property.
+Students and their parents/guardians may be held directly responsible for the willful damage, destruction, or defacing of school property.
 The Commonwealth of Virginia establishes the monetary limit for such damages.
 It is not the responsibility of the school or school personnel to provide reimbursement to the owners of private property lost, damaged or destroyed through vandalism.
 Damaged property must be repaired or replaced at the student’s or parent’s expense.

 Back to Table of Contents